Lifecycle Stage and Lead Management in HubSpot and Salesforce

 Use contact-based workflows triggered by lifecycle stage change to MQL.
 For conditional routing (by territory, industry, or account ownership), use if/then branches before the assignment action.

-Critical: Set lifecycle stages sequentially in your workflows (Subscriber → Lead → MQL, never jumping stages).
-HubSpot's "Date entered [lifecycle stage]" properties, which replaced the deprecated "Became a [lifecycle stage] date" properties (sunset November 2024) only populate when a record actually passes through a stage.
-Skipping stages leaves those date fields empty, breaking your velocity reporting downstream.
+Critical: Set lifecycle stages sequentially in workflows (Subscriber → Lead → MQL, never jumping stages).
+HubSpot's "Date entered [lifecycle stage]" properties — which replaced the deprecated "Became a [lifecycle stage] date" properties (sunset November 2024) only populate when a record actually passes through a stage.
+Skipping stages leaves those date fields empty, breaking velocity reporting downstream.

 Salesforce implementation

 Lead Assignment Rules handle initial routing.
 For SLA enforcement and re-routing, use Flow Builder or a dedicated tool like LeanData.
-Build a flow that checks elapsed time since MQL timestamp against your SLA threshold; if unactioned, escalate or reassign.
+Build a flow that checks elapsed time since MQL timestamp against the SLA threshold if unactioned, escalate or reassign.

-Use custom date fields, MQL Date, SAL Date, SQL Date, rather than relying solely on the standard Lead Status field.
-Standard Lead Status is a single field that gets overwritten; custom date fields give you an immutable record of each transition timestamp for velocity and conversion reporting.
+Use custom date fields MQL Date, SAL Date, SQL Date, rather than relying solely on the standard Lead Status field.
+Standard Lead Status is a single field that gets overwritten; custom date fields give an immutable record of each transition timestamp for velocity and conversion reporting.

-Step 3: Build the SDR-to-AE handoff as a system event
+Step 3: How Do You Build the SDR-to-AE Handoff as a System Event?

-For leadership: The SDR-to-AE handoff is where most pipeline leakage happens, not because of individual performance, but because the process is informal.
-When the handoff is informal, you have no data on acceptance rate, rejection reasons, or time-to-accept.
+The SDR-to-AE handoff is where most pipeline leakage happens, not because of individual performance, but because the process is informal.
+When the handoff is informal, there's no data on acceptance rate, rejection reasons, or time-to-accept.
 You can't diagnose a problem you can't measure.

 The handoff from SDR to AE is typically informal: an SDR qualifies a lead, books a meeting on the AE's calendar, sends a Slack message with context, and assumes the AE will take it from there.
 There's no system record of what was communicated, no required fields enforcing qualification rigor, and no SLA on the AE side.